revyos/revyos/README.md

 To get the latest user version of the __RevyOS__ image for the Lichee Pi 4A, please visit the [Image Download](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4a/) directory.

 The latest version of the __RevyOS__ image is 20240529.
-You can download the image from [RevyOS 0529 Image Download](https://github.com/revyos/mkimg-th1520/releases/tag/20240529) and the Uboot from [RevyOS 0529 Uboot Download](https://github.com/revyos/thead-u-boot/actions/runs/9326868005).
+You can download the image from [RevyOS 0601 Image Download](https://mirror.iscas.ac.cn/revyos/extra/images/lpi4a/20240601/)

 For flashing instructions, please refer to the [Image Flashing Tutorial](https://wiki.sipeed.com/hardware/zh/lichee/th1520/lpi4a/4_burn_image.html#%E6%89%B9%E9%87%8F%E7%83%A7%E5%BD%95).